vitoriaceccato/olist-logistics-analysis/README.md

 1. **Transport is the main bottleneck**, presenting the highest mean and variance.
 2. ~4.4% of orders exceed 30 days (IQR-based extreme delays).
-3. Interstate routes significantly increase delay risk.
+3. Interstate routes increase delay risk significantly, concentrating the highest absolute impact.
 4. Route (origin → destination) explains delays better than isolated origin or destination (lowest MAE = 0.0465).

 ---

 ## 🏆 Strategic Conclusion

-Delivery delays are structural to the logistics network, not isolated regional issues.
+Delivery delays are structural to the logistics network rather than isolated regional issues.

 Prioritizing critical routes generates greater business impact than acting on individual states.